 Get your team access to 4,000+ top Udemy courses anytime, anywhere.Try Udemy for Business

 - By the end of this course, you should be able to complete an entire project from beginning to end.

 - A licensed copy of Avid Media Composer (version 7.0 or higher is preferred)

 - Optional: A licensed copy of Avid FX and Boris Continuum

 This training class provides the critical fundamentals of learning Avid Media Composer from the ground-up.

-It is recommended that you have a recent version of Avid Media Composer installed.
+It is recommended that you have a recent version of Avid Media Composer installed before taking this course.
 Avid offers a 30 day fully functional trial if you do not own an active license.

 * Please note: There are a few bonus lessons that require Avid FX, and Boris Continuum.
 Depending on the version of Avid Media Composer that you are running you may not have these third party plug-ins.
 This online training does not require these plug-ins, but if you have access to them, please enjoy the free bonus lessons.